-On September 22, 2008, we acquired certain technology and fixed assets for a cash payment of \$1.0 million and the issuance of warrants to purchase 150,000 shares of our common stock at an exercise price of \$7.47 per share.
-The warrants expire on September 22, 2011 and are only exercisable subsequent to the closing of an initial public offering of securities by us.
-We allocated \$119,000 to the tangible assets and \$881,000 to the purchased technology assets.
+On September 22, 2008, the Company acquired certain technology and fixed assets for a cash payment of \$1.0 million and the issuance of warrants to purchase 150,000 shares of the Company's common stock at an exercise price of \$7.47 per share.
+The warrants expire on September 22, 2011 and are only exercisable subsequent to the closing of an initial public offering of securities by the Company.
+The Company allocated \$119,000 to the tangible assets and \$881,000 to the purchased technology assets.
 The purchased technology assets are being amortized on a straight-line basis over the estimated life of three years.
-In the second quarter of 2009, we performed an impairment analysis and determined that the purchased technology assets were impaired.
-As a result, we wrote off the remaining net book value of \$631,000 associated with these assets.
-The write-off is included in cost of product revenue in our consolidated financial statements for the first nine months of fiscal 2009.
-We will recognize the fair value of the warrants as additional expense upon the closing of an initial public offering prior to the expiration of the warrants.
+In the second quarter of 2009, the Company performed an impairment analysis and determined that the purchased technology assets were impaired.
+As a result, the Company wrote off the remaining net book value of \$631,000 associated with these assets.
+The write-off is included in cost of product revenue in our consolidated financial statements for the first six months of fiscal 2009.
+The Company will recognize the fair value of the warrants as additional expense upon the closing of an initial public offering prior to the expiration of the warrants.